Earn a graduate degree to become an educator, administrator or practitioner

 • Women’s health services

-• Hospital-based health care practices
+• Hospital-based healthcare practices

 • Specialty clinics (cardiology, dermatology, orthopedics, etc.)